gravyboat/bulkeats/content/Meals/marinaraandhighproteinpasta.rst

 Required Equipment
 ------------------

-large deep pan or dutch oven that can go in the oven
+Large deep pan or dutch oven that can go in the oven

-large pot
+Large pot

+Wooden spoon

 Main Ingredients
 ----------------